 Internet and kiosk driver histories contain only current information.
 If you need your original issue date or any other historical information, you must complete and submit an IR-002 application below.
-We do not release licensing information by telephone or email.

 Original Issue Date - Uber/Lyft drivers and former residents who need their original driver's license issue date must complete and mail an IR-002 application.
 This date is not listed on an internet or kiosk driver history.

 All parties must complete one of the application packets below and submit the request to the DMV Records Section in Carson City.
-These forms are also available on our Fax on Demand service.

 Please contact the Records Section for fee quotes and other details if you desire a custom query or statistical reports.